shirhatti/EntityFramework.Docs/ef/miscellaneous/cli/dotnet.md

    }
    ````

+> [!TIP]
-Tip: A build-only dependency (`"type": "build"`) means this dependency is local to the current project.
+> A build-only dependency (`"type": "build"`) means this dependency is local to the current project.
 For example, if Project A has a build only dependency and Project B depends on A, `dotnet restore` will not add A's build-only dependencies into Project B.

 ## Usage